andrewxhill/andrewxhill.github.io/_posts/2015-04-17-torque-unknown.markdown

   -torque-animation-duration:0;
 {% endhighlight %}

 The first rule, _torque-frame-count_ tells Torque to only have 1 single frame in time.
 The second rule tells Torque to not play the time-slider.
-If we used the [CartoDB.js](http://docs.cartodb.com/cartodb-platform/cartodb-js.html) to put the map on the site, we would remove the time-slider from view entirely too.
-I'm just going to embed the map with an iframe, so it will still be there.
 Let's take a look at the outcome,

 <iframe width='100%' height='420' frameborder='0' src='https://team.cartodb.com/u/andrew/viz/e7fa45bc-e53b-11e4-aec4-0e0c41326911/embed_map' allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 #### Why is it neat?

 Like I said before, now the data is rendered in the client.
 That means we can do neat things with it.
-Using the CartoDB.js library, we can add events to our map and restyle or filter the data on the fly based on the values returned by our aggregation.
+Using the [CartoDB.js](http://docs.cartodb.com/cartodb-platform/cartodb-js.html) library, we can add events to our map and restyle or filter the data on the fly based on the values returned by our aggregation.
 Take a look at [this map](http://bl.ocks.org/andrewxhill/adb44dcdcf30ee449e87) for inspiration on using dynamically set Torque styles.
 You can also have tight control on the colors returned by each aggregation, which can be challenging using color-compositing often done on tile based maps.

 ## Bubble maps that grow